3480, Marcil Road, Bourget

 Thank You: The park committee would like to congratulate and thank the City for their initiative in creating a natural park as well as for their continuous support for this project.
 In these times of climate change and environmental issues the creation of a natural park really shows the City's commitment towards our environment.
 It is small gestures like this that count.
 Bravo!!!

-Volunteers and suggestion box: For any comments, to learn about the current trail conditions of the ark or to become a member of the volunteer committee, please communicate with the city at the following number: (613) 4466022 extension: 2237 email: email@example.com
+Volunteers and suggestion box: For any comments, to learn about the current trail conditions of the ark or to become a member of the volunteer committee, please communicate with the city at the following number: (613) 446-6022 email: firstname.lastname@example.org

-Trails: The ski trails are marked with red markers and the snowshoe trails with yellow makers.
+Trails: There are lots of markers to indentify the ski and snowshoe trails.
 Where both trails cross, we ask that people walking and snowshoeing respect the ski trails by walking on the side of the trails.

 Trail usage is FREE.
 We only ask that users respect the trails and bring back their litter to the garbage bin in the parking lot.

 A map of the trails is posted at the entrances of the park and can be printed from the link at the bottom of this page.

 Ski trail grooming: The classic style ski trails are groomed by volunteers once a week normally on Saturday mornings.
 Skiers can find beginner and intermediate level trails.
 These are ideal for family outings.